cpb-/yocto-cooker/README.md

 The `local.conf` attribute is an array of lines to add into the build's configuration file.

-`chef` produces a standard `local.conf` file and add the given lines.
+`cooker` produces a standard `local.conf` file and add the given lines.

 Basically, each build-config will contain at least a `MACHINE` specification with the form: